Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### More sample code

 These code samples show common scenario operations with the Azure Text Analytics client library.
-The async versions of the samples (the python sample files appended with `_async`) show asynchronous operations with Text Analytics and require Python 3.7 or later.

 Authenticate the client with a Cognitive Services/Language API key or a token credential from [azure-identity][azure_identity]: